Sampling random graphs with specified degree sequences: Dependence of sampling gap on the MCMC transition probabilities

 \subsection{Loopy multigraphs}

-In the stub-labeled space, every double-edge swap is allowed, and hence never rejected.
-Hence, the graph $G_{t-1}$ is never resampled.
+In the stub-labeled space, every double-edge swap is allowed.
+Hence, swaps are never rejected and the graph $G_{t-1}$ is never re-sampled.

 However, in the vertex-labeled space, whether the proposed double-edge swap is accepted or rejected depends wholly on the multiplicity of the edges and the number of distinct vertices chosen for the double-edge swap.
-In Algorithm~\ref{alg:vertex}, there can be several ways in which the value of the variable $P$ is far below 1 and hence the graph $G_{t-1}$ will be resampled.
-For this reason, the MCMCs for stub-labeled and vertex-labeled loopy multigraphs behave very differently, with a substantial number of resamplings done in the vertex-labeled space, and none in the stub-labeled space.
+In Algorithm~\ref{alg:vertex}, there can be several ways in which the value of the variable $P$ is far below 1 and hence the graph $G_{t-1}$ will be re-sampled.
+For this reason, the MCMCs for stub-labeled and vertex-labeled loopy multigraphs behave differently, with a substantial number of re-samplings occuring in the vertex-labeled space, and none in the stub-labeled space.